 Profiles have a long romantic history including (supposedly) as a hobby by Catherine de Medici (1500′s), as an aid to judging personality by the physiognomist Johann Lavater (late 1700′s), as love-tokens by countless soldiers in wartime, and posted in homes to remember family members for hundreds of years.
 Profile portraits showed the images of their sitters when painted portraits were just too expensive or unable to be reproduced (such as the profile at left of the first circus entrepreneur, Philip Astley).

 Painting or cutting profiles by hand may have been a skill, but when “machines” for tracing a clients face were developed, this ‘technology’ became the rage for inexpensive profile artists: they could impress their clients with the latest device.
 Whether the machine cast a client’s shadow on the wall, or traced the face’s shape, the late 1700′s and early 1800′s were filled with artists looking to gain clientele – and remove clientele from their artist rivals.
-With the heavy competition for portraits, even the name of the portraiture began to change – from its origins of “shadow portraits”, the old boring name, to the newly exotic name of profile portrait, “silhouettes”.
+With the heavy competition for portraits, even the name of the portraiture began to change – from its origins of “shadow portraits”, the common name, to the newly exotic name of profile portraits, “silhouettes”.

 Portraiture continued to be popular with heavy competition amongst the artists.
 With few inexpensive opportunities for personal images, portrait artists became more widespread.
 Temporary rooms in hotels, traveling artists, or permanent studios, there were all types of portrait artists.
 Some traveled from rural town to rural town, finding their clientele in their own houses.
 Some portraitists frequented the resort towns in the high seasons.
 Some artists claimed the highest social status of the artisan class, due to their work with the nobility and royalty.
 Portraiture could be a poor artist’s skill or a rich artist’s skill; perhaps the art was not in the hands, but in the personality.

 Photography was developed in 1829, and improved steadily and enthusiastically.
 When portrait photography became possible around 1840, silhouette portraiture was on a downhill slide.
 “From today, painting is dead!” exclaimed Paul Delaroche (1839).
 (The photograph at left is a ferrotype of your silhouette artist Lauren Muney, taken by Harrington Traveling Artists in 2012, using the wet-plate photographic method most popular in the mid 1800s, but popular past the turn of the 20th century.)
-Photographic portraits varied widely in price, up to the tremendous fee of $10, even when average prices were less than $1 for a shirt. (see an example of prices at left, from Harper’s Ferry, W. VA).
-In 1880, portraiture was highly affordable to the average person.
-In the excitement of the new medium of photography, silhouettes slid away.
-It stayed for a while in rural areas and in amusement parks, but the decline of silhouettes’ popularity had already begun.
+Photographic portraits varied widely in price, up to the tremendous fee of $10, even when average prices for a shirt were less than $1.
+But the improvements in photographic processes through the decades of the 1800s meant that photography was becoming the new portrait form.

 Visit a wonderful article about silhouettes and profile art is from Early American Life magazine: A History of Profile Portraits.

 If you are interested in a fascinating (and amusing) presentation on silhouette history to present at your facility, including an option to cut silhouettes for attendees, please contact Lauren Muney about her presentation, “Your Face: A History”.
 Lauren’s many museum appearances also feature fascinating historical interpretation with every guest interaction.